Reasons Your Hair May Be Falling Out

 - Telogen effluvium, often occurring when there’s a sudden shock to the system like that experienced with childbirth, surgery, rapid weight loss or any major, traumatic event such as a death in the family, divorce or an accident

 - Trichotillomania, a stress-induced impulse control disorder, trichotillomania, is a hair loss condition that drives people to pull out their own hair

 How do harsh styling practices affect your hair?

-Frequent use of harsh styling practices can cause breakage and hair loss.
+Frequent use of harsh styling practices can cause breakage and make hair fall out.
 Some of the most damaging styling practices include:

 - Tight hair styles such as ponytails, braids or buns worn for extended periods of time